dbojan/simplebook_markdown/README.md

  <h2 id="toc19">Text editor:</h2>
 <p>-Notepad++ <a href="https://notepad-plus-plus.org/">https://notepad-plus-plus.org/</a></p>
 <p>If you are reading this on github, this README.md was made by copy pasting html file source from notepad++, and removing prefix text containing styles.</p>
+<p>If you are having problems, make sure there are no single spaces at the start of the line.
+Click on "Show All Characters" in notepad++ (looks like blue reverse P)</p>
  <a id="helpertop1" href="#helperbottom1"></a>          <div id="fb1"><a href="#f1">1.</a> Kindlegen can be found in the Kindle previewer package, unzip the installation and look for kindlegen.exe</div>                 <a id="helperbottom1" href="#helpertop1"></a>
  <a id="helpertop2" href="#helperbottom2"></a>          <div id="fb2"><a href="#f2">2.</a> Footnotes are ...</div>                 <a id="helperbottom2" href="#helpertop2"></a>
 </body>